1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - or to the computer's recycle bin

-- Do not work on the same file simultaneously (unless you are working online on a Word, Excel or PowerPoint document).
+- Do not work on the same file with multiple people (unless you are working online on a Word, Excel, or PowerPoint document).

-- Synchronize your offline changes before modifying the same files online
+- Synchronize your modifications offline before modifying the same files online.

-- Avoid creating folders that have the same name as folders that you are not synchronizing on a device
+- Avoid creating folders that have the same name as folders that you do not synchronize on a device.

-A blacklist conflict may also occur if problematic characters are found among the names of synchronized files, such as the tilde ~
+A blacklist type conflict (blacklist) can also occur if problematic characters are found among the names of synchronized files, such as the tilde ~

 or backslash \

-and certain file types like System Volume Information
+or even certain file types such as System Volume Information

 ,.parms.db